MattDunks94/my-first-project/README.md

 ### - Gallery Section
 <ul>
   <li>The gallery section presents three different galleries to the user.
 Each gallery has it's own page, internal links.</li>
   <li>All galleries have been styled with a hover effect.
-This effect highlights what gallery the user is choosing.(as shown in image below)</li>
+This effect highlights what gallery the user is choosing.(as shown in image below).
+When hovering over the galleries the brightness is increased and a box-shadow appears, along with the headings color changing from white to yellow.</li>
+  <li>Each sub-heading for each gallery has an icon added.
+Each icon is relevant to the heading which enables the user to visually understand what each gallery/link consists of.</li>
 </ul>
 <img src="assets/images/readme-images/gallery-section.png">